May 25, 2018

 - Weather risk is eliminated

-- Diverse income streams minimise exposure to price volatility
+- Diverse income streams minimise exposure to price fluctuations

-- Healthy net margins support consistent and respectable annual cash returns
+- Healthy margins support consistent and respectable annual cash returns

 The SAS System has no requirement to own productive agricultural land, only a “production site” on which the cattle operation is built.
 Most of the investment capital required to develop the SAS System is deployed into technology, efficient infrastructure, high genetic merit breeding stock and cost-saving equipment.